 There are many steps you need to take before becoming a Real Estate Agent.
 It is important to have the right knowledge, skills, and attitude in order to be successful at this rewarding career.

 This blog is a complete guide, how to become a real estate agent, step by step.

 Step 1: Research Your State’s Licensure and Accreditation Requirements

-Each state has its own set of requirements for becoming a licensed real estate agent.
-These include age, education (usually requiring either high school or GED), prelicensing courses and post-licensing exams with eligibility to take them both depending on the amount completed in previous years at college/university, applying through specific channels with application fees involved, having an extensive background check including fingerprinting that needs to be submitted before entering into business as well as continuing education throughout each year.
+Each state has its own set of licensing requirements for becoming a licensed real estate agent.
+These include age, education (usually requiring either high school diploma or GED), prelicensing courses and post-licensing exams with eligibility to take them both depending on the amount completed in previous years at college/university, applying through specific channels with application fees involved, having an extensive background check including fingerprinting that needs to be submitted before entering into the real estate business as well as continuing education throughout each year.
 Each must also report if they have any criminal history no matter how small it may seem when seeking licensure overall.

 Step 2: Take Required Prelicensure Real Estate Course

 Depending on where you live, applicants need to complete a certain number of hours in real estate pre licensing coursework before taking the state licensing exam.
 For example, California requires 135 real estate coursework hours; New York and Georgia require 75 (for comparison); Florida has 63 required classwork hours, and Texas offers 180 needed for licensure.

 If you want to fulfill the pre licensing courses and their requirements, there are several ways to do so.
 You can choose between online classes (which may or may not be cheaper), brick-and-mortar real estate schools, and community colleges.
 It is best if you do some research on each option before enrolling in one program over another so that it’s more cost-effective for your needs.